pdq/pdq-career-paths/README.md

 They complement each other well because they are distinctly different ways to excel as an engineer, but they both lift the other.
 As we improve in one path, it will gradually and naturally improve our abilities in the other.
 It's a natural progression to improve in both as gradual offsets which become "eventually consistent".

-The titles associated with the overall career paths expect a minimum **sub-Path Level** in each path (explained below).
+The titles associated with the overall career paths expect a minimum "**sub-Path Level**" in each path (explained below).

 | Title                           | Technical Expertise & Influence  | GSD & Ownership          |
 | ------------------------------- | ------------------------------- | ------------------------ |